containers/podman.io_old/community/meeting/notes/2022-12-06/index.md

 Using `podman kube play`, users can reuse K8S YAML file

-Podman is daemonless, who will monitor the container when it stops?
-Systemd is use.
+Podman is daemonless, who will monitor the container when it stops?  systemd is use.
 Tools like `podman generate systemd`, soon "Quadlet" to facilitate this.

 OSBuild is a tool for composing O/S images, it allows embedding files and enabling of services in the image.
 You can compose an image for an edge device using it.